-1. How does the production possibilities frontier illustrate scarcity?

-The unattainable combinations of production that lie beyond the PPF illustrate the concept of scarcity.
-There are not enough resources to produce any of these combinations.
-And moving along the PPF to increase the production of one good requires that the production of another good be reduced, which also illustrates scarcity.

-2. How does the production possibilities frontier illustrate production efficiency?
+- I. How does the production possibilities frontier illustrate scarcity? - The unattainable combinations of production that lie beyond the PPF illustrate the concept of scarcity.
+There simply are not enough resources to produce any of these combinations of outputs.
+Additionally, while moving along the PPF to increase the production of one good requires that the production of another good be reduced, which also illustrates scarcity. - 2.
+How does the production possibilities frontier illustrate production efficiency?

-The production points that lie on the PPF illustrate the concept of production efficiency.
-These points are attained only by producing the goods and services at the lowest possible cost.
-At any point inside the frontier, production of one good can be increased without decreasing production of the other good.
-Such points cannot be production efficient.

-3. How does the production possibilities frontier show that every choice involves a tradeoff?

-Movements along the PPF illustrate that producing more of one good requires producing less of the other good.
-This observation reflects the result that a tradeoff must be made when producing efficiently.

-4. How does the production possibilities frontier illustrate opportunity cost?
+The combinations of outputs that lie on the PPF illustrate the concept of production efficiency.
+These points are the maximum production points possible and are attained only by producing the goods and services at the lowest possible cost.
+Any point inside the frontier reflects production where one or both outputs may be increased without decreasing the other output level.
+Clearly, such points cannot be production efficient. - 3.
+How does the production possibilities frontier show that every choice involves a tradeoff?
+Movements along the PPF frontier illustrate that producing more of one good requires producing less of other good.
+This observation reflects the result that a tradeoff must be made when producing output efficiently. - 4.
+How does the production possibilities frontier illustrate opportunity cost?